 An agency has authority to assess leave without pay and to impose disciplinary action for the same incident.
 In re Lottie, CSB 132-08 (7/7/09).

-Rule concerns agency’s decision to grant employee request for leave without pay, not whether agency may assess leave without pay for an employee absence.
+This rule concerns an agency’s authority to grant an employee’s request for leave without pay, not whether agency may assess leave without pay for an employee’s absence.
 In re Vigil, CSA 110-05, 6 (3/3/06).

-Request for 90 days of leave without pay was not a reasonable accommodation when appellant analyst’s work was already backlogged, causing significant strain on other analysts and the agency’s obligations to process applications for minority contractors and appellant could not perform his essential work functions with or without reasonable accommodation.
+Request for ninety days of leave without pay was not a reasonable accommodation where appellant analyst was behind in his work, causing significant strain on other analysts and on the agency’s obligation to process applications for minority contractors, and appellant could not perform his essential work functions for an indefinite time.
 In re Torres, CSA 97-05, 3 (2/21/06).

 Sick leave for Career Service employees is authorized for necessary care and attendance during sickness, or for death of a member of the employee’s immediate family.
 In re Espinoza, CSA 30-05, 4 (1/11/06).

-In applying rigid departmental rule mandating discipline after a certain number of sick days, undersheriff’s assumption of leave abuse created irreconcilable friction with career service rules by leaving no room for the legitimate application of sick leave rule.
-In re Espinoza, CSA 30-05, 7 (1/11/06).
+In applying rigid departmental rule mandating discipline after a certain number of sick days, undersheriff’s assumption of leave abuse created irreconcilable friction with career service rules by preventing legitimate application of sick leave rule.
+In re Espinoza, CSA 30-05, 6-7 (1/11/06).

 The purpose of sick leave is to allow leave for personal or family incapacity due to illness or for a death in the family.
 In re Conway, CSA 40-05, 4 (8/16/05).